Four ways you didn’t know you could tap and go

 Put a ring on it with the Visa-powered payment accessory

 The 2016 Rio Olympics saw athletes test out some of the latest contactless payment technology with a Visa-powered ring and sweat and water-resistant Swatch Bellamy wearable.
 Equipped with NFC technology, athletes could use either of the wearables to make purchases wherever Visa payWave was accepted.
 The Visa-based payment rings are no longer limited to Olympic medal winners, though.
 For AUD$53, anyone can purchase an NFC ring to tap and go at any Visa terminal in the US.
 While there’s no news that this technology will make it down under, it could be a hit with the way that we’re picking up other contactless payment alternatives.
 While these are just some of the ways you can make purchases without card or cash, the list is only predicted to grow as we enter an increasingly cashless era.
-You can keep track of our credit card technologies guide for the latest ways to pay.

 Latest credit cards headlines